kaizhu256/node-fann-lite/README.md

 /*
 example.js

-this node script will serve a web-page with interactive jslint
+this node script will serve a web-page with an interactive neural net

 instruction
     1. save this script as example.js
     2. run the shell command:
           $ npm install fann-lite && node example.js
     3. open a browser to http://localhost:1337
-    4. edit or paste script in browser to interactively jslint */
+    4. edit or paste script in browser to interact with the neural net */

 /*jslint